 PhD student in Geophysics at the University of Oxford

-I'm a self-taught programmer, experienced in scientific programming, and eager to learn more about web development and software engineering.
+I'm a self-taught programmer, experienced in scientific programming, and eager to learn more about software engineering.

 My research focuses on modelling the evolution of continental margins, primarily using Python and Matlab.

 Currently, I am working on modelling the formation of volcanic features on magma-rich margins using flexure and process-oriented gravity.
 In December 2016, this work was presented at the AGU Fall Meeting.
 More information about my research can be found at my Earth Sciences departmental homepage.

 I have been involved in tutorial teaching and demonstrating while at Oxford.
 For the first two years of my Ph.D.
 I held an Earth Sciences lectureship at Worcester College with weekly teaching responsibilities for mathematics and geophysics tutorials.
 I have also demonstrated a Software Carpentry course for new PhD students.